 The choice to use 4 individual headband pads definitely pays off in terms of comfort.
 They’re able to provide much more even weight distribution across the top of your head.
 So much so, that you will probably forget you’re wearing them.

 Both the ear cups and headband fit snugly and will form to the contour of your head.
-There is little (if any) need to constantly readjust them once you’ve put them on.
+It is little (if any) need to constantly readjust them once you’ve put them on.
 Although they do feel light and comfy right out of the box, you’ll want to read the section below for more details.

-For some, the ‘phones might seem a little bit stiff at first but over time, you’ll notice that they start to form and fit to your specific head size/shape.
-Similar to a breaking in a new pair of new shoes – the more you wear them, the better they fit.
+For some, the ‘phones might seem a little bit stiff at first but over time, you’ll notice that they start to form and fit your specific head size/shape.
+Similar to breaking in a new pair of new shoes – the more you wear them, the better they fit.